jtabba/Mysterious-Spirit-of-Christmas-Future/README.md

 -   Custom types for readibility
 -   Thorough error handling (displayed via a notification if thrown)
 -   Using Maps instead of objects where applicable (namely in the pairing algorithm (mailer/index.ts) for greater efficiency when accessing the dictionaries keys)
+-   Implementing security features against DDoS (rate limiting), MITM attack (encryption), and XSS (sanitisation, removal of URLs and IP bans for repeated attempts)

 UI design is definitely not my strongest asset, but I wanted to maintain a light-hearted and Christmas themed interface without letting things get out of hand.

 I also started the project as a bare-bones Web-pack repo.
 I gained a wealth of knowledge from setting up, debugging and using Web-pack (and some mild anger issues from the frustration)

-Although it is not 100% what would be considerd commercial ready, I am satisfied with where it is at for the sake of this task.
+Although it is not 100% what would be considerd commercial ready, I am satisfied with where it is at (and how much I have learned) for the sake of this task.

 ### Features